 - Evaluation criteria that match the questions, and questions that cover off all the evaluation criteria.
 You can’t change the questions or the evaluation criteria when you find a ‘hole’ after the response come in!

 - Conflicts of interest – should be covered at the outset of the process, as well as re-visited as further information comes to hand (particularly when the Respondents are known).
-Effective management plans should be put in place, particularly for perceived conflicts of interest.
+Effective management plans should be put in place immediately when identified, particularly for perceived and/or potential conflicts of interest (which should ALWAYS be disclosed, even if it is deemed - by a qualified third party - the conflict is not material).

 - Communications with tenderers (including Notices to Tenderers, briefing meetings, and interactive meetings, should be reviewed to ensure all tenderers receive the same information.
 Where applicable, measures are put in place to protect suppliers’ intellectual property or commercially sensitive information.

 - Pre-moderation meetings - detailed discussions involving all of the evaluators, before the tenders are read/scored, to determine and agree what aspects of each attribute will be scored highly.
-Ideally, an anchored scoring scale should be put in place to calibrate scoring and ensure the spread of attribute scores is appropriate.
-This also provides greater defensibility if there are challenges to scoring; greatly speeds up scoring and facilitates moderation of scores as the evaluators’ scores are then more consistent.
+An anchored (fact-based) scoring scale should be put in place to calibrate scoring and ensure the spread of attribute scores is appropriate.
+This should not include subjective or arbitrary wording, such as 'relevant', 'significant', 'exceptinal', etc - without further explanation or examples to guide evaluators.
+This also provides greater defensibility if there are challenges to scoring; greatly speeds up scoring, and facilitates moderation of scores as the evaluators’ scores are then more consistent and can be independently benchmarked.

 - Evaluators should be briefed (by the TET chair or the Probity Auditor) to maintain strict confidentiality and not have any contact with tenderers during the evaluation period.